 Fine hair can wear a short wolf mullet beautifully if the layers stay light.
 A micro shag with delicate, piecey layers fakes the volume the crown needs, while the nape adds length without bulk.

-Restraint is everything here: too much texturizing thins fine hair out, so I keep the layers conservative and check the weight dry.
+Restraint is everything here: too much texturizing thins fine hair out, so keeping the layers conservative and checking the weight while it’s dry matters more than usual.
 The fuller fine-hair version guide has more lift tricks.

 - Light, piecey micro layers for fake volume